7-Day International News Agenda | Barron's - ExBulletin

 WIESBADEN (Germany) – Foreign trade data for May (0600 GMT)

-MONTLUON (France) – Verdict in case of British couple suspected of fraud in UK (0700 GMT)
+MONTLUON (France) – Verdict in the case of former Arena TV bosses Richard Yeowart and Robert Hopkinson charged with money laundering and using false documents (0700 GMT)

 SEVILLE (Spain) – Trial begins over 1998 Aznalcollar mine disaster (0730 GMT)